Mohammadjamiu/tahugo_updated/content/how-to-tech/is-package-lock-json-needed-for-deployment.md

 ---
 title: Is package-lock.json needed for deployment?
-slug: Is package lock json needed for deployment
+slug: is package lock json needed for deployment
 postdate: May 8, 2023
-description: Is package lock json needed for deployment?
+description: Yes, the `package-lock.json` file is needed for deployment because when you deploy your application, the package manager either npm or yarn will use the information in the `package-lock.json` file to install the exact same versions of the packages and dependencies that you have been working with during development.
 categorylabel: Tech Stuff
 categories: '["How-to-tech"]'
 image: /images/dependency-nad-devdep.webp